JohnMurray/JohnMurray/README.md

 ### Hi there 👋

-This is my personal project ~graveyard~ playground.
-None of these projects should be taken seriously, being either things that likely only have value to me or are silly projects for my own learning and entertainment.
+This is my personal project ~graveyard~ playground. _Most_ of these projects shouldn't be taken seriously, being either things that likely only have value to me or are silly projects for my own learning and entertainment.
+My current focus is on [__busan__](http://github.com/JohnMurray/busan), which __is__ a serious project and I recommend you check it out.

-I also do a small amount of open-source work for my employer under [@murray-stripe](https://github.com/murray-stripe/), although sometimes I do that work on this account too.
-Good luck making sense of things. :-P
+I've previously done some work for my employer under [@murray-stripe](https://github.com/murray-stripe/).

 <!--
 **JohnMurray/JohnMurray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.